Kong/kong-pongo/README.md

 ### Disable Service Health Checks

-When unable to leverage container health checks, they can be disabled setting the environment variable `SERVICE_DISABLE_HEALTHCHECK=true`
+When unable to leverage container health checks, they can be disabled setting the environment variable `HEALTH_TIMEOUT=0`.
-This will disable the service health checks for the Pongo services in the docker composer files for example
+This will set the variable `SERVICE_DISABLE_HEALTHCHECK=true`, which can be used to disable the service health checks for the Pongo services in the docker composer files.

+For example:
 ```
     healthcheck:
       test: